epiccoleman/advent_of_code_ex/notes.md

 # notes

+## day 12
+pretty straightforward one, probably could have dried it a bit but oh well. good enough!

 ## day 11
 this one took more effort than i thought it would from reading the description, but it turns out that there are some nice things about using a map instead of a 2d array. one neat thing was no writing bounds checking code, just check if the tuple key is in the map. curious about efficiency of something like that though. anyway i'm happy with this overall, it's a bit verbose and there are definitely some optimizations to be made but hey, it works.